syedshahzaibshah/Blinkswag_Dashboard-1/docs/source/Usage.rst

 * The script starts by getting the "estimate_id", "organization_id" and "customer_id" from the estimate object.

+* Then, it uses the "zoho.books.getRecordsByID" method to retrieve detailed information about the estimate using the organization ID and estimate ID.
+It stores this     detailed.

 To use Lumache, first install it using pip: